 Legal Institutions, Sectoral Heterogeneity, and Economic Development

-by Rui Castro, Gian Luca Clementi and Glenn MacDonald
+Rui Castro, Gian Luca Clementi and Glenn MacDonald

 Abstract